biplavc/UAV_DQN_AoI_multi_UAV_Age_7/README.md

 # multi_UAV_Age_7

-1. state space = [age at UAV, age at BS, update channel quality] as a 1D array.
-2. actions     = two parts per action - (updated UAV, sampled users).
-Updated UAV will be based on age difference sum of users in that UAV and  sampled user will be with respect to each UAV
+## DQN based scheduling in two hop UAV assisted IoT networks.
+Maximal Age Difference best for ideal but DQN is better under non-ideal conditions.
+DQN implemented using tf-agents.

-3. order of different simulation settings are -
+1. order of different simulation settings are -
     a) multi_UAV_age_1 -> select BS_capacity UAVs to update and choose UAV_capacity users only from those UAVs to sample.
     b) multi_UAV_age_2 -> select BS_capacity UAVs to update and choose UAV_capacity users from any 1 UAV to sample